Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Teleportation Without Braiding

-\begin{thm} The fusion state of $2p$ Ising anyons (that is, a $p$-qubit state) can be teleported via the procedure shown in Figure \ref{multimile}.
-In particular, braiding is not required anywhere other than the correction step. \end{thm}
+\begin{thm} Consider a Tambara-Yamagami theory of rank $d+1$ where $d=2^{n}$.
+The fusion state of $N$ Tambara-Yamagami anyons (that is, a $\lfloor\frac{N}{2}\rfloor$-qudit state) can be teleported via the procedure shown in Figure \ref{palominoscruff}.
+In particular, no braiding is required. \end{thm}

-We first analyse the single-qubit case (Section \ref{onequbraidsec}), and then proceed to multi-qubit teleportation (Section \ref{multiqubsec}).
-As part of our exposition, we introduce a toy model (`\textit{noughts and crosses}') as an aid for understanding the correction of Pauli-X errors (Section \ref{xcorrsubsec}).
-Let us begin by introducing the Ising theories.